Skip to Main Content

 English 101: The Heroes Essay Professor Bento Spring 2025

-STEP ONE: Gather Your Search Terms
+STEP TWO: Gather Your Search Terms

 Be strategic, creative, and thorough as you develop your list of search terms.
 You will be using these terms to search databases, catalogs, and the web.